San Antonio Spinal Cord Injury Lawyer

 Spinal cord injuries leading to paralysis are very traumatic injuries with long term medical considerations.
 Cases involving spinal cord injuries typically require a number of experts to testify regarding the varying medical issues and future complications associated with paralysis.
 If you’ve suffered paralysis due to a severe spinal cord injury, contact our skilled San Antonio spinal cord injury lawyer today.

 Does the Type of Injury Matter in a Lawsuit?

-If you are injured in an accident and suffer a catastrophic injury, such as paralysis, you need an injury attorney who has represented victims in other cases who have suffered the same or similar injury.
-These cases are very complex and require substantial involvement from expert witness in various fields of expertise.
+If you are injured in an accident and suffer a catastrophic injury, such as paralysis, you need a personal injury attorney who has represented victims in other cases who have suffered the same or similar injury.
+These accident cases are very complex and require substantial involvement from expert witness in various fields of expertise.

 What is Paralysis?

 Paralysis occurs when someone experiences an injury to their spinal cord, which prevents that person from regaining the full use of their arms, legs, or other body functions.
 According to a study initiated by the Christopher and Dana Reeve Foundation, 1 in 50 people live with paralysis — totaling approximately 6 million people worldwide.